deepanshs/mrsimulator/docs/installation/troubleshooting/colab.rst

 Jupyter Notebooks are run on your local machine.
 The `Jupyter Notebook documentation
 <https://jupyter-notebook.readthedocs.io/en/stable/index.html>`__ details installation and use.

 ..
-However, if you're new to python, we recommend using `Google Colab <https://colab.research.google.com>`__.
+However, if you're new to Python, we recommend using `Google Colab <https://colab.research.google.com>`__.

 Updating Numpy
 """"""""""""""